SaphiraFord/Brand-Yourself-Assignment/README.md

 <a href="https://gist.githubusercontent.com/SaphiraFord/183ba83a6ef21de922ce6e108a374527/raw/89ca5df0bc39f18ab84df48a723fd85bcd98c2b1/logo8.svg"><img src="https://gist.githubusercontent.com/SaphiraFord/183ba83a6ef21de922ce6e108a374527/raw/89ca5df0bc39f18ab84df48a723fd85bcd98c2b1/logo8.svg" /></a>

 After creating those images I then conducted another survey to see what the most popular vector logo would be and I made a black and white version of it.
-I had to remove various elements in order to format it to a black and white style such as all of the colours and elements such as the blush on the cheeks however, I believe it looks like a true professional design.
+I had to remove various elements in order to format it to a black and white style such as all of the colours and elements such as the blush on the cheeks to make it a professional design.

 <a href="https://gist.githubusercontent.com/SaphiraFord/e13c79cf42730a4122b38284928622da/raw/eea45fd504b61cfd89216bf6fd5f58abf97c99a6/logo5b&w.svg"><img src="https://gist.githubusercontent.com/SaphiraFord/e13c79cf42730a4122b38284928622da/raw/eea45fd504b61cfd89216bf6fd5f58abf97c99a6/logo5b&w.svg" /></a>

+<h2> Landing Page </h2>

 Then I had to create a landing page of a website which would include my logo.
 And so I created a vector image of a grid background which would go nicely with my chosen colour scheme of the winning logo.